smarks/dice/doc/rules.md

 Get a 6 add 5 for for a total of 10
 Roll again get a 3
 Add 3 to 10 for grand total of 13
+### Effective (some attribute)
+E.g "Effective Dex"
+Refers the character's attribute after all modifiers have been applied.
+### Fatigue Point
+A unit of measure that reflects a beings stamina.
+### Hit Point
+A unit of measure that reflects a beings capacity to be bodily or mentally damaged.
+### Nat Twenty
+Natural twenty.
+When you roll a d20 and roll a 20.
+If your adjusted roll is 20 (e.g. roll 18 + 2 bonus) that's not a nat twenty.